Gold sees slight decline in Pakistan

 |THB

-KARACHI – Gold prices moved up in Pakistani market in line with international market rates.
+KARACHI – Gold prices decreased in Pakistan market, following drop in the international market.

 |City